janucember/toc/README.md

 # toc
-a table of contents for directories
+a table of contents for directories (not just) for writers.